PERFORMANCE SPACES AND THEATRES

 The Puppet Arts Complex, located at the Depot Campus, is a satellite university location three miles from the main campus that houses various university services.
-The Puppet Arts division and the department’s Props facilities occupy a 1 million dollar renovated space.
-The complex includes a high tech classroom, kitchen, puppet arts library, computer lab, large rehearsal room with resilient floor and newly installed lighting system.
-There is also a plaster casting room, dye-vat room with washer and dryer, puppetry wood shop and a large studio with individual work spaces for each Puppet Arts undergraduate and graduate student.
+The Puppet Arts division and the department’s Props facilities occupy a 1 million dollars renovated space.
+The complex includes a high-tech classroom, kitchen, puppet arts library, computer lab, large rehearsal room with resilient floor and newly installed lighting system.
+There is also a plaster casting room, dye-vat room with washer and dryer, puppetry wood shop and a large studio with individual workspaces for each Puppet Arts undergraduate and graduate student.

 Other Teaching and Student Facilities

-The Print Lab located across from Room 109 is equipped with a HP T2500 plotter and a HP700 printer.
+The Print Lab located across from Room 109 is equipped with an HP T2500 plotter and an HP700 printer.
 Both machines allow for wireless printing, and the plotter allows for large format scanning and copying.
 A computer is also available in this room for all Dramatic Art Students.

 Our Lighting Design Laboratory is a center for exploration and experimentation for both students and faculty.
 It is equipped with an ETC Element control console, 24-2.4kw dimmers, and its own inventory of lighting instruments.
 The lab also contains sample cuts of all current filters in the Roscolux, Lee, and GAM color lines.